 The Associate in Science degree in Paramedic Technology provides entry-level opportunities for students to pursue a career as pre-hospital care providers.
-EMTs and Paramedics work in emergency medicine’s fast-paced world in rescue vehicles, emergency rooms, doctors’ offices, and other healthcare facilities.
+EMTs and Paramedics work in emergency medicine’s fast-paced world in ambulances, emergency rooms, doctors’ offices, and other healthcare facilities.

 Paramedics provide for the patients’ needs and are advocates and health educators for patients, families, and communities.
-They educate people to take proactive measures to ensure they live a healthier life.
+They educate people to take proactive measures to ensure they live healthier lives.

 The goal of the EMT and paramedic program is “to prepare competent entry-level Paramedics in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains with or without exit points at the Advanced Emergency Medical Technician and/or Emergency Medical Technician, and/or Emergency Medical Responder levels.”